OutOfBedlam/ots/README.md

 | `cache-size`     | size of lru cache                     | 2000           |
 | `show-watermark` | watermark (tile coordinates) on tiles | `true` `false` |
 | `show-labels`    | enable labels                         | `true` `false` |

+> All items in config file can be override by command line arguments. the name of argument is same as config item with double dash `--`.
+For example, to override port number `ots -c my-config.hcl --port=2929`, port number 2929 will be applied.

 ### Where to download `*.osm.pdf` files